Multir.net Charge: Step-by-Step Resolution Guide (2026)

 Digital wallets add an encryption layer between your card details and the merchant.
 Popular options include:

-- PayPal: Widely accepted, with built-in buyer protection for unauthorized transactions.
+• PayPal: Widely accepted, with built-in buyer protection covering unauthorized transactions up to 180 days.

 Bank Transfers (ACH and Wire)